 The individual seeds of Snapdragon weigh about 230 micrograms.
 So, they are easily dispersed by wind, and thus they propagate.

-However, if you want to control Snapdragon growth, it is better to remove the seed pods before the wind does its work.
+However, if you want to control Snapdragon growth, removing the seed pods before the wind does its work is better.